pstringe/Research-Development-and-Applications/Equipment/Lisp for encoding meta-representations.md

 ---
 Lisp for writing operatic programs

 I started writing a DSL for the purpose of transcribing some formal propositions in my hand-written notes into my computer.
-I started with a traditional functional syntax, and while contemplating parsing and relating it to another project I was building to calculate using my [[Representative Number Theory]], I realized it would be more efficient to switch to prefix notation.
+I started with a traditional functional syntax, and while contemplating parsing and relating it to another project I was building to calculate using my [Representative Number Theory](Representative%20Number%20Theory.md), I realized it would be more efficient to switch to prefix notation.
 I have an abstraction I use, a $plurality$, which is really similar to a list and identical syntactically so the DSL pretty much turned into a lisp.
 At least syntactically.

 COND